Python-SIP/sip/doc/legacy_command_line_tools.rst

     used by the SciTE editor but must be sorted first.)
 By default the file is not generated.

+.. cmdoption:: --abi-version <VERSION>

+    The version of the ABI implemented by the :mod:`sip` module is ``VERSION``.
+    By the default the latest version is used.

 .. cmdoption:: -B <TAG>

     The tag is added to the list of *backstops*.
 The option may be given more than once if multiple timelines have been defined.
-See the :directive:`%Timeline` directive for more details.

 .. cmdoption:: -c <DIR>